sckott/scott/_site/README.md

 * Icons from [FontAwesome](http://fortawesome.github.io/Font-Awesome/)
 * License for the Lanyon theme: [MIT license](LICENSE.md)

-As the Layon readme states
+As the Lanyon readme states

 > Lanyon is an unassuming Jekyll theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.